khaors/geocompr/main.md

 To make the `london` and `london_proj` objects geographically comparable one of them must be transformed into the CRS of the other.
 But which CRS to use?
-The answer is usually 'to the projected CRS', which in this case is the British National Grid (EPSG:267700):
+The answer is usually 'to the projected CRS', which in this case is the British National Grid (BNG, EPSG:267700):

 ```r